k-essence and tachyons in brane-worlds: Introduction

 \section{Introduction}

-Recent progress in Superstring and M-theory have offered a new perspective to understand the cosmological evolution of the universe \cite{ADD1}, \cite{HW1}, \cite{HW2}, \cite{RS1}, \cite{RS2}.
+Recent progresses in Superstring and M-theory have offered a new perspective to understand the cosmological evolution of the universe \cite{ADD1}, \cite{HW1}, \cite{HW2}, \cite{RS1}, \cite{RS2}.
 Under this scheme our Universe is conceived as a 3D brane embeded in a higher dimensional spacetime usually referred as the bulk \cite{RSH1}.
-One of the mains features of the brane-worlds is based on the assumptions that matter fields are confined to the brane while the graviton can propagates into the bulk as well as into the brane.
+One of the main features of the brane-worlds is based on the assumptions that matter fields are confined on the brane while the graviton can propagate into the bulk as well as into the brane\cite{review}.
 Among many interesting models coming from this new scenarios, there are two possibilities that seem to resolve different problems in the standard cosmology.
-On the one hand, the RS models exhibit a set up where the extradimension could be infinite and the effective gravitational interaction posses some very small correction on the brane \cite{RS1}.
+On the one hand, the RS models exhibit a set up where the extradimension could be infinite and the effective gravitational interaction posses a very small correction on the brane \cite{RS1}.
 On the other hand, the DGP scheme provides a modification of gravitational laws at large distances and allows, by means of a non trivial mechanism, to recover the 4D Einstein gravity at moderate scale \cite{DGP1}.